 A student may not enroll in more than 18 credits for a regular semester or 9 for a summer semester unless he/she had a GPA of 3.0 or higher the previous semester and has completed at least 12 credits.
-First time freshmen and high school dual enrolled students cannot enroll in more than 18 credits.
+First-time freshmen and high school dual enrolled students may not enroll in more than 18 credits.

-Students meeting the above criteria wishing to enroll for 22 credits or more in a fall or spring semester (or 10 credits or more in the summer) must have the approval of the Vice President of Academic Affairs or the Vice President of Student Affairs.
+Students meeting the above criteria wishing to enroll for 22 credits or more in a fall or spring semester (or 10 credits or more in the summer) must have the approval of the Vice President of Academic Affairs.